-You can of course go and buy a barrel of oil and store it in your shed, or maybe get a gold bar and keep it under your mattress.
+You can, of course, go and buy a barrel of oil and store it in your shed, or maybe get a gold bar and keep it under your mattress.

-- Firstly via Exchange Traded Funds (ETFs).
+- Exchange Traded Funds (ETFs):

-Where a person buys a commodity in the future for a set price.
-They are then banking on the price rising to make a profit on their purchase.
+A second option is to buy a commodity in the future for a set price.
+You are then banking on the price rising to make a profit on your purchase.
 This can be lucrative, especially if the investment is leveraged.
 Yet investors need a fair amount of capital to do this and there can be significant risks involved.

 The advantages of tokenised commodities

-In recent years a concept called tokenisation has emerged that has addressed some of the key issues with trading commodities.
+In recent years, a concept called “tokenisation” has emerged that has addressed some of the key issues with trading commodities.

-Put simply, tokenisation enables commodities to be diced up into small segments and offered for trade in exchange for tokens.
+Put simply, tokenisation enables commodities to be split into small segments and offered for trade in exchange for tokens.
 So, for example, a platform may have bought a certain number of barrels of oil, and it can then offer smaller amounts of oil to investors who swap their fiat cash or cryptocurrency for tokens.

-The future for tokenisation
+The future of tokenisation

-It will be fascinating to see if this level of tokenisation proves attractive to asset owners and investors and how far it permeates the world of mainstream investing.
+It will be fascinating to see if this level of tokenisation proves attractive to asset owners and investors, and how far it permeates the world of mainstream investing.

 For most investors, though, the major opportunities lie around tokenised commodities in gold, platinum, gas and oil, and this is what we offer on the currency.com website.
 Investors can use their cryptocurrency to invest in tokens and never have to worry about taking delivery of the actual item – thereby, ensuring your garden shed remains oil drum free.
 Welcome to the world of crypto-commodities.